 There are several key elements of nutrition it’s important to consider to maximise performance.
 The main focus with endurance training is to match your fuelling to the volume of training - this is known as 'periodising' the training diet.
-Your plan should typically be divided into three, depending on the volume of training on that day.
+Your nutrition should look different on each day...

 1. What to eat on rest & easy training days

 What to eat on rest & easy training days

 Plan 2: What should I eat on normal (moderate intensity) training days?

 On heavy training days you'll need to pay close attention to hydration levels and up your carbohydrate intake.
 Make sure you're eating the right kind of carbs with our recipe suggestions...

 How to use the nutrition plans

 To give you an example, a typical week’s training for a half marathon will resemble the following towards the end of your training schedule.
 We’ve marked which diet plan you should be following that day in relation to the volume of training you’re undertaking.